AngelProtocolFinance/cosmos-smart-contracts/contracts/core/fundraising/README.md

 and arbiter.
 It also has a unique id (for future calls to reference it) and an optional timeout.

-The basic function is the sender creates an escrow with funds.
+The basic function is the sender creates a campaign (in essence, an escrow) with some amount of locked funds to be used as rewards for users that contribute to the campaign.
-The arbiter may at any time decide to release the funds to either the intended recipient(s) or the original sender (but no one else), and if it passes with optional timeout, anyone can refund the locked tokens to the original sender.

-We also add a function called "top_up", which allows anyone to add more funds to the contract at any time.
+We also add a function called `top_up`, which allows a campaign creator to add more funds to the contract at any time.

+We added a function called `contribute` which allows anyone to contribute valid tokens to a campaign while it is active.

+Once a campaign has reached the time limit then the campaign will end.

+Once ended:
+- If the `funding_threshold` is met then contributed funds will be release to the campaign creator and reward funds are claimable by contributors.
+- If the `funding_threshold` is NOT met then all contributed funds will be re-claimable by contributors and the rewards funds returned to the campaign creator.

 ## Token types